 Congaree National Park also has miles of hiking trails that lead through the spectacular, massive trees that make the park so unique.
 Some trails are on the ground, as you would find in other parks, but some are elevated boardwalks that carry you over the inky water.
 Sesquicentennial State Park has several hiking and biking trails around its lake, and through mixed pine and hardwood forests.
 These trails are popular with mountain bikers and trail runners in addition to families.

 Columbia is one of the southernmost places you can fish for trout in the U.S. The water of the Saluda River below the Lake Murray dam is cold year round because it is released from the base of the dam.
 This makes it perfect for trout fishing.
 Check out Frank's Fly Arts for guided tours and flies.

 Nothing is better on a hot summer day than floating down a river with a cool drink in your hand, staring at the blue sky.
 Columbians and visitors are lucky because our rivers, which combine into one massive, gorgeous waterway, flow right through the center of town.
 You can see the city skyline and State House dome as you float away.
-Companies such as Adventure Carolina and Palmetto Outdoor Center offer rentals and shuttles.
-Saluda Shoals Park, a few miles outside of town, also offers tube rentals and shuttles on a more placid section of the river.
+Palmetto Outdoor Center offers rentals and shuttles while Saluda Shoals Park, a few miles outside of town, offers tube rentals and shuttles on a more placid section of the river.